West Highland White Terrier vs Welsh Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 West Highland White Terrier has a typical lifespan of 13-15 years, while Welsh Terrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-West Highland White Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+West Highland White Terrier is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
 Welsh Terrier faces its own health challenges including Eye Conditions, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health